GakunGak/crowleymarine-cache-cleaner/README.md

 # Crowley Marine Cache Cleaner

-Coded by Dragan GakunGak Jovanov - https:
+Coded by Dragan GakunGak Jovanov -

 A simple Chrome extension that adds a floating "Clear Cache" button to Crowley Marine websites.
 This helps developers and content managers quickly view the latest changes without dealing with cached versions of the site.